ds-wizard/guide/docs/application/document-templates/list/import.rst

 From file
 =========

 We can import a document template as a ZIP package.
 Such a package can be created as an export from |project_name| or using the Template Development Kit (see :ref:`document-template-development`).
+We can also select multiple files at once.

 .. figure:: import/file.png